onat-the-wanderer/Splice-site-mutations-in-Chordoma/README.md

 ## PIPELINE

-Commands that were used in this project from serveral different tools can be seen below.
+Commands from serveral tools which were used in this project can be seen below.

 ### SRA toolkit